-What I Did on My Covid-19 Vacation: His Day Is Done
+What I Did on My Covid-19 Vacation: Chapter 7

 I started this series before the arrival of the vaccines that are now saving millions of lives world-wide.
 The series was based on the period of real time I spent reading Nelson Mandela's autobiography Long Walk to Freedom.
 The concept was a tongue-in cheek comparison between Mandela's 27 years in prison and my own interment in my Country Club Prison with a view.
 The duration of the series was supposed to match the time it took from outbreak of Covid-19 in February of 2020 and the day I received my Covid-19 Vaccination Record card on February 16, 2021.

 Along the way I included excerpts from Mandela's book with comments and poems that pertained to his life as it unfolded.